TotalKrill/midi-beeper/README.md

 If you want to play more advanced sounds on such system, it is better to just use WAV files and play those on some kind of speaker instead.
 Advanced files usually fails in this tool, since the song

+## Installing or building

+On ubuntu, libasound2-dev is needed

+    apt-get install libasound2-dev

 ## Usage

 Many midi files are quite advanced, this tool is not.
 So to get a sound we will use the trial and